lower-speck/lower-speck.github.io/index.md

     7.b.
 A requirement's text MUST NOT include newlines.
     7.c.
 All text SHOULD be in complete sentences with proper grammar.

-8. Specification requirements SHALL be well-ordered according to the following.
+8. Specification requirements MUST be well-ordered according to the following.
     8.a.
-A requirement with only one segment in its ID SHALL be considered a top-level requirement.
+A top-level requirement MUST have only one segment.
     8.b.
-A multi-segment ID SHALL identify a sub-requirement.
+A sub-requirement MUST have a multi-segment ID.
     8.c.
 A sub-requirement MUST have an ID starting with the ID of its parent.
     8.d.
 A requirement with no sub-requirements SHALL be considered a bottom-level requirement.
     8.e.
 A sub-requirement MUST follow its parent requirement.